dart-lang/site-www/src/resources/dart-3-migration.md

 #### Details

-Breaking change when migrating code to Dart 3.0: Some changes to platform libraries only affect code when that code is migrated to language version 3.0.

-The Function type can no longer be implemented, extended or mixed in.
+* The `Function` type can no longer be implemented, extended or mixed in.
 Since Dart 2.0 writing implements Function has been allowed for backwards compatibility, but it has not had any effect.
 In Dart 3.0, the Function type is final and cannot be subtyped, preventing code from mistakenly assuming it works.

-The following declarations can only be implemented, not extended:
+* The following declarations can only be implemented, not extended:

-Comparable
+  - Comparable
-Exception
+  - Exception
-Iterator
+  - Iterator
-Pattern
+  - Pattern
-Match
+  - Match
-RegExp
+  - RegExp
-RegExpMatch
+  - RegExpMatch
-StackTrace
+  - StackTrace
-StringSink
+  - StringSink

 None of these declarations contained any implementation to inherit, and are marked as interface to signify that they are only intended as interfaces.

-The following declarations can no longer be implemented or extended:
+* The following declarations can no longer be implemented or extended:

-MapEntry
+  - MapEntry
-OutOfMemoryError
+  - OutOfMemoryError
-StackOverflowError
+  - StackOverflowError
-Expando
+  - Expando
-WeakReference
+  - WeakReference
-Finalizer
+  - Finalizer

 The MapEntry value class is restricted to enable later optimizations.
 The remaining classes are tightly coupled to the platform and not intended to be subclassed or implemented.

 ## Dart 3 tools changes